 If you belong to a Scout group looking to complete merit badges/patches or would like to book a private overnight, contact our education team by email or phone: (805) 962-5339 for special pricing and customized curriculum.

-NEW!
 Classes learn about animals and California history and sleep under the stars during this program tailor-made for California 4th graders.
 Teachers, bring your students to the Zoo for a fun break from the classroom without forfeiting standards—the Zoo program connects to both Next Generation Science Standards and California Common Core.

 4th grade Sleepover programs are only held Thursday evenings through Friday mornings during the academic year.